 - Hire employees who are representative of our persons served in an effort to provide settings that promote comfort, trust, and familiarity;

-- Recognize that cultural issues are not limited just to ethnicity considerations, but may also include age, gender, sexual orientation, spiritual beliefs, socioeconomic status, language and other issues;
+- Recognize that cultural issues are not limited just to ethnicity considerations, but may also include age, gender, sexual orientation, spiritual beliefs, socioeconomic status, language, ability and other issues;

-- Value differences including cultural differences and recognize similarities among consumers, employees, families/caregivers, volunteers, customers and vendors;
+- Value differences and recognize similarities among clients, their families/caregivers, employees, volunteers, customers and vendors;

-- Support a work environment free of all forms of discrimination, including sexual, religious or cultural harassment;
+- Support a work environment free of all forms of discrimination;

-- Ensure that conflict and grievance resolution processes are culturally sensitive and capable of identifying, preventing, and resolving cross-cultural conflicts or complaints by persons served and clientele;
+- Ensure that conflict and grievance resolution processes are culturally sensitive and capable of identifying, preventing, and resolving cross-cultural conflicts or complaints by all;

 - Skils’kin strives to be proactive in our training, education, and service delivery.
 We conduct annual cultural diversity/competency training (diversity training);

-- Encourage a climate of cooperation and collaboration in ALL work environments that promotes a positive attitude toward our provision of services;
+- Encourage a climate of cooperation and collaboration in ALL work environments that promotes a positive attitude and respect;

 Cultural Competency Plan